oleglite/giis/README.md

 giis
 ====
-Realization of rasterization algorithms in python with PySide.
+Realization of rasterization algorithms in python with Qt.

 Done:
  1. Lines